pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_objects_introduction/chapter.md

 > **Note**
 >
-> Custom buttons on generic objects are currently only visible when the generic object details are displayed from the **Services** page in the WebUI, and not when viewing the generic object from the **Automation -> Automate -> Generic Objects** menu (see: [Bugzilla](https://bugzilla.redhat.com/show_bug.cgi?id=1518187) for further details).
+> At the time of writing custom buttons on generic objects are only visible when the generic object details are displayed from the **Services** page in the WebUI, and not when viewing the generic object from the **Automation -> Automate -> Generic Objects** menu (see [Bugzilla](https://bugzilla.redhat.com/show_bug.cgi?id=1518187) for further details).
 >
-> Custom buttons on generic objects cannot currently display service dialogs when invoked (see [Bugzilla](https://bugzilla.redhat.com/show_bug.cgi?id=1595213) for further details).
+> Custom buttons on generic objects cannot display service dialogs when invoked (see [Bugzilla](https://bugzilla.redhat.com/show_bug.cgi?id=1595213) for further details).

 ## Deleting Generic Objects

-There is currently no way of deleting an instance of a generic object class via the WebUI.
-This can be done from automate using the `remove_from_vmdb` method on the generic object itself, or from the API by POSTing the following body to the RESTful URI of the generic object:
+There is currently no way of deleting an instance of a generic object via the WebUI.
+This can however be done from Automate using the `remove_from_vmdb` method on the generic object itself, or from the API by POSTing the following body to the RESTful URI of the generic object:

 ``` json
 {